Find Affordable College Courses

 Providence, RI

 You’ll be in good company if you decide to attend Brown University.
 It ranked #4 on our 2023 Best Value Ethnic Studies Schools in the New England Region list.
-Brown is a fairly large private not-for-profit school located in the city of Providence.
+Brown is a fairly large private not-for-profit school located in the medium-sized city of Providence.

 The average tuition and fees for an out-of-state undergraduate student at Brown are $62,304 a year.

-Read full report on Ethnic Studies at Brown University
+Full Ethnic Studies at Brown University Report

 #5